yagoyudi/blog/content/posts/enable-bash-vi-mode-on-ssh-session.md

 ---
+title: Vi mode everywhere
-title: How to enable bash's vi mode in SSH sessions
+description: How to enable bash's vi mode in SSH sessions
+tags: ["guide"]
 ---

 Stop typing `set -o vi` every time you log into a SSH server where everyone